mzechmeister/serval/README.md

 serval gj699 data/HARPS/gj699/ -inst HARPS -targ gj699
 ```

-`-targ` requests the coordinates from simbad (otherwise RA and DEC from fits header is used)
+`-targ` requests the coordinates from simbad (otherwise RA and DEC from fits header is used).

 After serval has finished, you can inspect the results with `srv.py`, for instance
 ```bash